ryan-mcclue/musings/ble-embedded.md

 can be made to move precise well defined 'steps', i.e. jumps between electromagnets position fundamental (e.g. 3D printers)

+AVR used in lower-end (8bit) as less complex, cheaper than ARM

 TODO: working with thumb instructions
 TODO: best practices monitoring systems in the field (4G?)